Eleventh IEEE International Workshop on Smart Service Systems

 Technical Program Co-Chairs:

-- Mohamed Nafea, Missouri University of Science & Technology, US
+- Mohamed Nafea, Missouri University of Science & Technology, USA

 - Marco Pettorali, University of Pisa, Italy